 Interventional Radiology Tech Career Guide: Pay, Job Outlook

-Interventional radiology is a medical field focused on using various imaging equipment to conduct minimally invasive procedures on patients, lessening recovery time and patient risks.
-Interventional radiology professionals might use combinations of X-ray, ultrasound, MRI, and CT technology to guide various equipment like needles, catheters, or wires inside a patient’s body during these procedures.
+Interventional radiology is a medical field focused on using various imaging equipment to perform minimally invasive procedures on patients, thereby reducing recovery time and patient risk.
+Interventional radiology professionals might use combinations of X-ray, ultrasound, MRI, and CT technology to guide various equipment, such as needles, catheters, or wires, inside a patient’s body during these procedures.

-Interventional radiology procedures are administered by a physician with the assistance of an interventional radiology technologist or IR tech.
-This career guide will provide you with an overview of a job as an interventional radiology technologist, including how to become an IR tech and the salary and career outlook for this essential healthcare profession.
+Interventional radiology procedures are performed by a physician with assistance from an interventional radiology technologist (IR tech).
+This career guide provides an overview of the job of an interventional radiology technologist, including how to become an IR tech and the salary and career outlook for this essential healthcare profession.

 Part 1: What is an IR Tech?